-- Demonstrate food preparation for the following cooking methods saute, broil, grill, braise, deep and stir fry, and poach. - Understand basic principles of baking through formulas and measurement, mixing and gluten development and the baking process. - Prepare a variety of pastry products. - Become familiar with regional and international cuisine.
-Develop an appreciation for native products, herbs, and foods. - Understand the basic principles of emulsification and all aspects of the elements of cold food pantry. - Utilize concept of menu planning, cost control, purchasing, receiving, quality standards, profit, and staffing costs. - Describe and apply the principles of nutrition to maximize nutrient retention in food preparation. • Demonstrate supervisory skills and abilities utilizing critical thinking skills.
-ENTRY REQUIREMENTS This is a restricted program.
-For application and fee information, contact OCCI Admissions at (541) 888-7195.
-GRADUATION REQUIREMENTS
+- Demonstrate food preparation for the following cooking methods - saute, broil, grill, braise, deep and stir fry, and poach. - Understand basic principles of baking through formulas and measurement, mixing and gluten development and the baking process. - Prepare a variety of pastry products. - Become familiar with regional and international cuisine.
+Develop an appreciation for native products, herbs, and foods. - Understand the basic principles of emulsification and all aspects of the elements of cold food pantry. - Utilize concept of menu planning, cost control, purchasing, receiving, quality standards, profit, and staffing costs. - Describe and apply the principles of nutrition to maximize nutrient retention in food preparation.

+• Demonstrate supervisory skills and abilities utilizing critical thinking skills.

+This is a restricted program.
+For application and fee information, contact OCCI Admissions at 541-888-7195.

 Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the AAS Culinary Arts degree is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-CULINARY ASSOCIATE OF APPLIED SCIENCE CULINARY ARTS
+ASSOCIATE OF APPLIED SCIENCE CULINARY ARTS